I

 Devotion to Jesus

 This is our first and central value – all the others flow from it.
 We care about justice because we love Jesus, and we care about the things he loves.
-Jesus’ life and teaching, death and resurrection set the pattern for our pursuit of justice and the way that we do it.
+Jesus’ life, teaching, death and resurrection set the pattern for our pursuit of justice.
 We are committed to the journey of following Jesus and becoming more like Jesus together.

 II